boldbi/bold-bi-docs/docs/faq/how-to-install-bold-bi-in-windows-server-machine-without-using-installer.md

         ![bi-apps-ensure](/static/assets/faq/images/bi-app-ensure.png#width=55%)

-    8. Finally, the application structure is created successfully as shown in the following image.
+    8. Finally, the application structure has been successfully created, as shown in the following image.

         ![final-application](/static/assets/faq/images/final-application.png#width=55%)

-	9. Restart the site and access it with the mentioned port number in any browser.
+	9. Restart the site and access it with the specified port number in any browser.

 		Example: http://localhost: **mentioned-port-number**